p3drosola/Backbone.VirtualCollection/README.md

 });

 ```
-+**Note:**  Prior to Marionette 2.*, "destroy" was called "close".
-For compatibility with older versions of Marionette, the old helper `virtual_collection.closeWith` and option `close_with` are still availble, handling the `close` event.
+**Note:**  Prior to Marionette 2.*, "destroy" was called "close".
+For compatibility with older versions of Marionette, the old option `close_with` is still available, handling the `close` event.

 #### Update filter